 “Names are the way we humans build relationship, not only with each other but with the living world.” -Robin Wall Kimmerer

 What’s in a name?
 It’s one of the first things we ask someone when we meet them, yet often quickly forgotten.
 It’s often something given to us by others, yet expected to serve as a distillation of our identity.
 Who gets to decide a name is often a question layered with power dynamics, whether it be a people, places, organisms, ecosystems.

 Yet, despite these complexities, in a 2017 New York Times op-ed, from which the title of this show is taken, Akiko Busch writes, “Giving something a name is the first step in taking care of it.”
 Thinking of bodies of water, a name is an opening, a prelude, a microcosm, a way to be known – a first step on the pathway to meaningful connections between people and nature.
-This exhibition is guided by this question: how can art help us to know a river’s name, to not only value it but know it, and therefore to seek to steward it?
-With a focus on waterbodies in the Mid-Atlantic region, seven artists explore rivers and streams that are neighbors to the Schuylkill Center — the Schuylkill, Delaware, Brandywine, and Hudson Rivers.
+This exhibition was guided by this question: how can art help us to know a river’s name, to not only value it but know it, and therefore to seek to steward it?
+With a focus on water bodies in the Mid-Atlantic region, seven artists explored the rivers and streams that are neighbors to the Schuylkill Center — the Schuylkill, Delaware, Brandywine, and Hudson Rivers.

-Learn a River’s Name consists of artworks and art investigations that provide inroads to getting to know our rivers.
-It includes projects that incorporated deep and focused engagement with a particular river, watershed, or stream.
-Featured alongside final products are relics from artistic processes by which an artist got to know a river in ways that might feel a lot like how we might get to know a person.
-Learn a River’s Name also includes art works that reveal something unseen about a water body’s characteristics, its essential nature.
+Learn a River’s Name consisted of artworks and art investigations that provided inroads to getting to know our rivers.
+It included projects that incorporated deep and focused engagement with a particular river, watershed, or stream.
+Featured alongside final products were relics from artistic processes by which an artist got to know a river in ways that might feel a lot like how we might get to know a person.
+Learn a River’s Name also included art works that revealed something unseen about a water body’s characteristics, its essential nature.